eureka-research/DrEureka/README.md

 This will update the prompt in `dr_eureka/prompts/initial_users/forward_locomotion.txt` with the computed RAPP bounds.

-Third, run run DR generation with the new reward and RAPP bounds:
+Third, run DR generation with the new reward and RAPP bounds:
 ```
 python dr_eureka.py env=forward_locomotion
 ```